 This ensures robust seasonal recovery, the spring of Demeter’s happiness.
 It signals flower and fruit growth, culminating in a summer harvest and food for all.
 Then follows Persephone's annual return to her husband, resulting in sad autumn and deadly winter; the growth cycle that still highlights life on earth.

 The habitat of P. tenuifolium is mostly arid, sandy soils where the deep-seated bulbs enjoy summer rain and good drainage.
-The plants grow among low scrub and the light shade of open woodland.
+The plants grow among low scrub and the light shade of open, deciduous woodland, responding to seasonal rain.
 The species is not considered to be threatened in its habitat early in the twenty first century (Duncan, et al, 2016; Leistner, (Ed.), 2000; Mavromataki, 1997, Greek Mythology and Religion.
 Ha'i'talis, Athens; iNaturalist; http://redlist.sanbi.org).